 Fortunately, there are plenty of no-annual-fee credit cards for businesses that can help you enjoy the rewards of having a business card without having to pay for the privilege.
 Not only do the best business credit cards with no annual fee offer rewards, but many come with introductory APR offers as well.

-American Express Blue Business Cash™ Card: Best for business startups
+American Express Blue Business Cash Card: Best for business startups

 Cardholder benefits you should be aware of include extended warranties, purchase protection against damage or theft, dispute resolution, access to Amex Offers and more.

-The Blue Business® Plus Credit Card from American Express: Best for business perks with no annual fee
+The Blue Business Plus Credit Card from American Express: Best for business perks with no annual fee

 The Blue Business® Plus Credit Card from American Express works similarly to its cash back counterpart, except that you earn 2X Amex Membership Rewards points on the first $50,000 you spend, then 1X points.
 Unlike cash back, points earned in the American Express Membership Rewards program can be redeemed for a range of options including merchandise, gift cards, travel through AmexTravel.com and transfers to Amex airline and hotel partners.
-This card is free of an annual fee, yet you’ll qualify for the same 0 percent introductory APR on purchases for 12 months that you would with the Blue Business Cash card, followed by a variable APR rate of 18.24 percent to 26.24 percent.

-Ink Business Unlimited® Credit Card: Best for its welcome bonus
+Ink Business Unlimited Credit Card: Best for its welcome bonus

-This card also comes with a 0 percent introductory APR on purchases for 12 months, followed by a variable APR of 17.99 percent to 23.99 percent.
 You can also qualify for primary auto rental collision damage waiver when you rent a car for business purposes, fraud protection, purchase protection against damage or theft, extended warranties, travel and emergency assistance services.

-Ink Business Cash® Credit Card: Best for business purchases
+Ink Business Cash Credit Card: Best for business purchases

-The Ink Business Cash® Credit Card is another top business credit card with no annual fee and offers tiered rewards rates that can help you cash in if you spend a lot in specific business-related categories.
-As a cardholder, you’ll earn 5 percent back on up to $25,000 spent in combined purchases at office supply stores and on Internet, cable and phone services each account anniversary year (then 1 percent back), 2 percent back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year (then 1 percent back) and 1 percent back on other purchases.
-You can also qualify for the same generous bonus offer of $750 in cash back when you spend $6,000 on your card within three months of account opening.
+The Ink Business Cash® Credit Card is another top business credit card with no annual fee and it offers tiered rewards rates that can help you cash in if you spend a lot in specific business-related categories.
+As a cardholder, you’ll earn 5 percent cash back on up to $25,000 spent in combined purchases at office supply stores and on Internet, cable and phone services each account anniversary year (then 1 percent back), 2 percent back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year (then 1 percent back) and 1 percent back on other purchases.
+You can also qualify for the same generous welcome offer of $750 in cash back when you spend $6,000 on your card within three months of account opening.

 These rates are incredibly generous on a card with no annual fee and give cardholders who spend in the card’s boosted categories an opportunity to earn more cash back than they would with a flat-rate card.
+This credit card also comes with generous benefits including auto rental collision damage waiver for business rentals, extended warranties, purchase protection, travel and emergency assistance services and fraud protection.

 Capital on Tap Business Credit Card: Best for big spenders

-This card’s welcome offer is also one of the highest available on a business card with no annual fee: $200 cash back if you spend $15,000 in the first three months of card membership.
+The Capital on Tap Business Credit Card is a flat-rate cash back card that earns unlimited 1.5 percent back on purchases and comes with a potentially higher-than-average credit limit.
+Business owners with great creditworthiness stand to benefit from up to $50,000 in available credit.
+This card also comes with a welcome offer: $200 cash back if you spend $15,000 in the first three months of card membership.
 This is an incredibly high spending requirement, however, so the card may be best for small-business owners who are planning large purchases or have a lot of ongoing business expenses.

-Despite its drawbacks, the Capital on Tap Business card is a great choice for business owners who value simplicity and have high expenses.
+The Capital on Tap Business card is a great choice for business owners who value simplicity and have high expenses.
 You can apply without any impact to your credit score, and there are no foreign transaction fees, cash advance fees or returned payment fees.
 You’ll also benefit from free employee cards.
 As a Visa Corporate Card, the Capital on Tap includes an auto rental collision damage waiver as well as travel and emergency assistance.

 How to choose the best no annual fee business card for you